-Description Date Identified Туре Probability & Impact Countermeasures Management response Owner COVID-19 outbreak may force print media outlets to shut down again and go online.
-May, 2020 Operational P = 1 I = 1 Those print publications which go online will be monitored using the monitoring methodology designed for internet publications.
-Project Manager Public health authorities issue restriction on organising in-person public events.
-May, 2020 Operational P = 3 I = 2 Public events outlined in the Communications and Visibility Plan will be partly or entirely held on-line in consultations with EU Delegation to Georgia Project Manager Parliamentary elections are postponed due to the pandemic.
+Description Date Identified Туре Probability & Impact Countermeasures Management response Owner performance. during the implementation of the project, such media outlets will be informed timely so that they are aware and are availed with an opportunity to react.
+2 COVID-19 outbreak may force print media outlets to shut down again and go online.
+May, 2021 Operational P = 1 I = 1 Those print publications which go online will be monitored using the monitoring methodology designed for internet publications.
+Project Manager 3 Public health authorities issue restriction on organising in-person events.
+May, 2021 Operational P = 3 I = 2 Events will be partly or entirely held on-line in accordance with the sanitary regulations in place.
+Project Manager 4 Local elections are postponed due to the pandemic.
 May, 2020 Political P = 1 I = 4 Project duration and activities will be adjusted in consultation with the EU Delegation to Georgia Project Manager